-33. In 2020, the AASB issued AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities which replaces the old reduced disclosure regime.
-The new standard applies for financial years commencing on or after 1 July 2021, but can be adopted early.
-Unlike the old reduced disclosure regime, which showed through shading in the accounting standards which disclosures could be omitted, AASB 1060 is a standalone standard that lists all of the relevant disclosure requirements for entities eligible to report under Tier 2 in one place.
+33. In 2020, the AASB issued AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities which replaced the old reduced disclosure regime.
+The new standard applied for financial years commencing on or after 1 July 2021.
+Unlike the old reduced disclosure regime, which showed through shading in the accounting standards which disclosures could be omitted, AASB 1060 is a stand-alone standard that lists all of the relevant disclosure requirements for entities eligible to report under Tier 2 in one place.

-34. AASB 1060 has fewer mandatory disclosures than required under the reduced disclosure regime.
-This will provide relief for entities already preparing GPFS that comply with the reduced disclosures.
-It will also make it easier for entities to step up from the preparation of SPFS when they can no longer lodge SPFS with ASIC from 1 July 2021.
-Our Value Accounts Simplified Disclosure - June 2021 publication shows what financial statements may look like when they are prepared in accordance with the requirements of AASB 1060.
+34. Our Value Accounts Simplified Disclosure - June 2023 publication shows what financial statements may look like when they are prepared in accordance with the requirements of AASB 1060.
 This publication also has a comparison of the disclosure requirements of AASB 1060 with the previous reduced disclosure regime and the mandatory disclosures required in SPFS.
 This will help entities that have previously prepared SPFS identify the areas where they will need to increase their disclosures and start collecting relevant information.